vagol942/serving-moo/README.md

 # Serving Moo

-A nice static frontend for serving static files.
+A nice VueJS based frontend for serving for static files with search.

 # Usage